rmsmportier/CMSCI120Base/chapter3.md

             incorrect_msg = "Do not remove assignment statement for variable *a*.")

 test_function("print", index=1,
-            not_called_msg = "Did you remove the call to print?", incorrect_msg = "Check the data type you indicated in print statement.
+            not_called_msg = "Did you remove the first call to print?", incorrect_msg = "Check the data type you indicated in print statement.
 Look at hint to help you identify.")

+test_function("print", index=2,
+            not_called_msg = "Did you remove the second call to print?", incorrect_msg = "Did you remove the second call to print?")

 test_function("type",
             not_called_msg = "Did you remove the call to type?",